department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 ------------------

+{if sponsor is living}

+### [H2] %%applicant's name%%’s relationship to the sponsor

 { Information box }

-### { Alert title } Depending on your response, additional documentation may be required to determine eligibility
+### { Alert title } Additional documentation may be required

+Depending on your response, additional documentation may be required to determine eligibility

 We will need you to mail copies of these documents to the CHAMPVA office after you submit this form online.

 Detailed instructions on how to mail those documents will be displayed after your submit this enrollment form online.

 { End Information box }

-{if sponsor is living}

-[H3] %%applicant's name%% relationship to the sponsor
+What's %%applicant's name%%'s relationship to the sponsor? (* Required)

 > (Error msg) You must select at least one relationship so we can process your enrollment.

-What's %%applicant's name%%'s relationship to the sponsor? (* Required)

-( ) %%Applicant's name%% is the sponsor 's spouse { if checked add "Copy of marriage license (required)" to the Application Submitted page }
+( ) %%Applicant's name%% is the sponsor's spouse { if checked add "Copy of marriage license (required)" to the Application Submitted page }

-( ) %%Applicant's name%% is the sponsor 's child (includes includes biological, adopted, and stepchildren) { if checked add "{if checked add" Copy of birth certificate (required)" to the Application submitted page } { if the applicant is age 18-23 add "Copy of school certificate (required)" to the Application Submitted page }
+( ) %%Applicant's name%% is the sponsor's child (includes includes biological, adopted, and stepchildren) { if checked add "{if checked add" Copy of birth certificate (required)" to the Application submitted page } { if the applicant is age 18-23 add "Copy of school certificate (required)" to the Application Submitted page }

 ( ) %%Applicant's name%% is the sponsor's caretaker